NuGet/Home/accepted/2022/dotnet-nuget-why-proposal.md

 The NuGet restore operation downloads other packages during dependency resolution which are not part of the final dependency graph that the `dotnet nuget why` command prints out.
 The absence of a package id and version in the `project.assets.json` file indicates that a package was downloaded during dependency resolution but is not part of the final dependency graph.
 In the future these other packages can also be included in the dependency graph that the `dotnet nuget why` command prints out.

 Use non-zero exit codes for errors such as when the `project.assets.json` file is not present or the package is not found in the `project.assets.json` file.

+If we have already shown a package's dependencies in the graph in another place, we can truncate the graph at that node and show a `(*)` symbol to indicate that the package's dependencies have already been shown.
+We can add a CLI option let users opt-in to this behavior.

 ## Appendix